Hashid: After Ali, Power Vacuum in Yemen and the Imam Hadi

 The Hamdan tribe remained on the side of Ali, even after the martyrdom of Ali and later his sons.
-The tribes remained on alliance to Ali but didn't oppose the Ummayas or ally themselves with the other Shias.
+The tribes remained on alliance to Ali but didn't oppose the Umayyads or ally themselves with the other Shias.

 At that time Yemen was experiencing a great population movement forming the bulk of the Islamic Expansion mainly settling in southern Iraq.
 However, the majority of the Hamdan tribe remained in Yemen which later helped the Hashid/Bakil Hamdani tribes become the biggest local key player, benefiting from the departure of the bulk of the most powerful Nomadic Yemeni tribes of that time into North Africa/Spain in Wetsward movements that continued until the 13th century.

 By The 10th century the Imam al-Hadi Yahya bin al-Hussain bin al-Qasim (a scion of Imam al-Hasan, grandson of the Prophet) who, at Sa'da, in 893-7 C.E. arrived to the Northern Highlands on invitation from the Hamdan tribe and from that time till present day the Zaidi moderate Shia teachings became dominant in north Yemen.